(See also Fungal Skin Infections.)

 If clinicians suspect an acute or a chronic primary fungal infection, they should obtain a detailed travel and residential history to determine whether patients may have been exposed to certain endemic mycoses, perhaps years previously.

-Pulmonary fungal infections must be distinguished from TB, tumors, and chronic pneumonias caused by nonfungal organisms.
-Specimens are obtained for fungal and acid-fast bacilli culture and histopathology.
+Pulmonary fungal infections must be distinguished from tumors and chronic pneumonias caused by nonfungal organisms such as mycobacteria (including TB).
+Specimens are obtained for fungal and mycobacterial culture and histopathology.
 Sputum samples may be adequate, but occasionally bronchoalveolar lavage, transthoracic needle biopsy, or even surgery may be required to obtain an acceptable specimen.

 Fungi that cause primary systemic infections are readily recognized by their histopathologic appearance.
 However, identifying the specific fungus may be difficult and usually requires fungal culture.
 The clinical significance of positive sputum cultures may be unclear if they show commensal organisms (eg, Candida albicans) or fungi ubiquitous in the environment (eg, Aspergillus sp).
-Therefore, evidence of tissue invasion is required for a diagnosis of candidiasis, aspergillosis, or other opportunistic fungal infections (eg, fusariosis, pseudallescheriasis) because these fungi may not be causing the symptoms.
+Therefore, other evidence (eg, host factors such as immunosuppression, serologic evidence, tissue invasion) may be required to help establish a diagnosis.

 Serologic tests may be used to check for many systemic mycoses if culture and histopathology are unavailable or unrevealing, although few provide definitive diagnoses.
 Particularly useful tests include the following: